-In 1826 “to improve the breed of horses by encouraging the sports of the turf,” the Kentucky Association for the Improvement of the Breeds of Stock was established.
-Fifty members of the group met at Mrs. Keen’s Inn to begin the industry that would…
+In 1826, the Kentucky Association for the Improvement of the Breeds of Stock was established “to improve the breed of horses by encouraging the sports of the turf.”
+Fifty members of the group met at Mrs. Keen’s Inn to foster the industry that would…

 Winkfield raced in the United States from 1899 to 1904.
 He won 161 races in 1901 alone.
 When Jim Crow injustice finally reached the racetracks, like many other African American jockeys, it eventually forced him off the tracks.
 Winkfield was the last…